-Each Main or qualifying Minor Associated Species shall be assessed using the PSA tool.
+Each Main or qualifying Minor Associated species shall be assessed using the PSA tool.

 Exceptions.
-If the target fishery catch is between 300 thousand and 1 million tonnes, the Minor Associated Species that make up 5% of the total catch by weight of the target species under consideration will be assessed in the same way as Main Associated Species.
-Furthermore, if a species or species group is highly affected by fishing (e.g. sharks and skates) due to it being relatively slow growing or a species highly susceptible to a given fishing gear, or already biologically depleted, then the threshold is 3% of total catch by weight, before the associated species is assessed as a Main Associated Species.
+If a species or species group is highly affected by fishing (e.g. sharks, skates, rockfish) due to it being relatively slow growing or a species highly susceptible to a given fishing gear, or already biologically depleted, then the threshold is 6% of total catch by weight, before the associated species is assessed as a Main Associated Species using the PSA tool.
+Note that average catch is calculated over the most recent 3-5 year period depending on data availability.